When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 Fear of Sex Is Not Uncommon

 Fear or aversion toward sexual activity (Sexual Aversion Disorder) exists regardless of gender.
-Although the exact prevalence is unknown, it is considered one of the most common complaints brought to sex therapists.
-Many people suffer from the contradiction of loving their partner yet being terrified of sex.
+It is considered one of the most frequently reported concerns in sex therapy consultations.
+Many people suffer from the contradiction of loving your partner yet being terrified of sex.

 Main Causes of Fear